 Competency based education (CBE) is rising to the top headlines in both nontraditional and traditional higher education news.
-But what is Competency Based Education and what are the core benefits of the program?
+But what is this learning modality all about and what are the core benefits of the program?
 Here are 10 important facts about CBE and what it means for the future of academia.

 CBE allows students move forward in their course work by demonstrating concrete abilities, or proving that they have mastered the knowledge and skills required for a particular course.
 The model is student centered and can recognize prior education that may have been gained outside of formal instruction, regardless of where, when and how that learning took place.
 Instead of assigning letter grades based on performance, CBE shifts traditional academia to emphasize frequent, meaningful feedback that empowers people to take more responsibility for learning.